Clastify logo

 CytokineMany cells, especially immune cellsSecreted into local tissue fluidUsually acts on same or nearby cellsOften slower; can alter gene expressionPlasma membrane receptorsInflammation and immune coordination

-The main contrasts are distance, speed and typical target range.
+Keep the main contrasts clear: distance, speed and typical target range.
 Hormones travel in the blood and can have widespread effects.
-Neurotransmitters cross tiny synaptic gaps, so their action stays highly localized.
-Cytokines often work locally in tissue signalling, especially between immune cells.
-Calcium ions commonly act inside cells as a rapid internal signal.
+Neurotransmitters cross tiny synaptic gaps, so their action is highly localized.
+Cytokines often act locally in tissue signalling, especially between immune cells.
+Calcium ions commonly work inside cells as a rapid internal signal.

-There isn’t one standard “chemical shape” for a signal.
-Evolution has used many different substances as messengers, as long as cells can make them, transport them, detect them specifically with receptors and then remove or regulate them after use.
+Signals don’t have one standard “chemical shape”.
+Over evolutionary time, many different substances have been used as messengers, as long as cells can make them, transport them, detect them specifically with receptors and then remove or regulate them after use.

 Specificity is the key requirement.
-A signalling chemical needs distinctive chemical properties, so its receptor can pick it out from the surrounding mix of metabolites, ions and proteins.
-Its solubility also has to suit the route it takes: a blood-borne peptide hormone must move through aqueous plasma, while a steroid hormone must be lipid-soluble enough to cross membranes.
+A signalling chemical needs distinctive chemical properties so its receptor can pick it out from the background mix of metabolites, ions and proteins.
+Its solubility also has to match its route.
+A blood-borne peptide hormone, for example, must move through aqueous plasma, while a steroid hormone needs enough lipid solubility to cross membranes.

 Hormones include several chemical groups: